thedynamiclinker/ld/dictionary/Where To Find People.md

-The particularly modern problem that everyone below is asking about.
+The particularly modern problem that everyone below is talking about.

 ![[where-to-find-people-1.png]]